 The Chester County Concert Band has established a composition competition for music students at selected Philadelphia region universities.
 Fitting with our non-profit goals of music education and performance for the community, the objective of the competition is to encourage composition for large wind concert bands such as the CCCB.

-The winner of our first competition was Michael Pettis, from West Chester University, with his composition of "As the Wind Blows" - congratulations!
+The 2014-2015 winner of the composition competition is Michael Pettis, from West Chester University, with his composition "Fanfare and Dance".
+Congratulations!

 David W. Reif was appointed Music Director of the CCCB in March, 2004.
 He currently teaches general music, chorus and handbells at Radnor Middle School in Wayne, PA.
 He has been the co-director of the Delaware Valley Young Musician's Orchestra since September, 2000.
 David taught band and orchestra at George Washington High School in Philadelphia, and prior to that, taught band at Rising Sun High School, in North East, Maryland.
 During his tenure at RSHS, he dramatically increased the size and quality of the band program.
 During this time, David also directed the Delaware Blue/Gold All-Star Marching Band, sponsored by the Delaware Foundation for Children with Cognitive Disablilities.